lzwjava/lzwjava.github.io/notes/2025-05-03-benjamin-franklin-en.md

 Franklin’s image as a self-made man, inventor, and patriot endures in American culture, symbolized by his face on the $100 bill.
 However, his complexities—his initial acceptance of slavery, his pragmatic politics, and his personal contradictions—add depth to his story.
 He remains a quintessential figure of the Enlightenment and a cornerstone of American identity.

-If you’d like a deeper dive into any aspect of Franklin’s life (e.g., his scientific experiments, diplomacy, or writings), let me know!